 - The rake angle of the tool is maybe high.

 - Using the efficient type of cutting lubricant.

 - Low coefficient friction of the tool.

 - By using the ductile material, it provides a better surface finish.

 - It provides a long lifespan of the tool due to less wear and tear.

-- Due to minimize friction between chip and tool face, it requires less heat generation.
+- Due to minimizing friction between chip and tool face, it requires less heat generation.

 2. Discontinuous or Segmented Chips

-In the machining process, if the chips formed in a small segment or with breakage during cutting is known as discontinuous or segmented chips.
+In the machining process, the chips formed in a small segment or with breakage during cutting are known as discontinuous or segmented chips.
 Discontinuous chips are formed by using brittle or hard material in machining.

 Brass, bronze, and cast iron are brittle materials.
 Due to slow cutting speed and small rack angle, this type of chip is produced.
 These chips are made when the friction between the tool and the workpiece is high.